home-assistant/home-assistant.io/source/_posts/2022-02-08-android-february.markdown

 ![Screenshot of Companion](/images/blog/2022-02-android/Companion.png)

 Hey Everyone!
 Its time for the next Android release and we are really excited to get this one out.
-Lots of chagnes for all versions of the app, including Wear OS and Quest devices.
+Lots of changes for all versions of the app, including Wear OS and Quest devices.

 ## Breaking Changes